 - Extra produce from their gardens for taste tests

-How to integrate nutrition activities into your daily schedule
+How can you integrate nutrition activities into your daily schedule?

 - Start the day with a song about healthy foods.